arlonproj/arlon/docs/installation.md

 ## Cluster orchestration API providers

 Arlon currently supports Cluster API on AWS cloud.
-It also has experimental support for Crossplane on AWS.
-It `cluster-api` cloud provider components on a management cluster can be installed by following the official guide, as instructed [here](#cluster-api).
+It also has experimental support for Crossplane on AWS. `cluster-api` cloud provider components on a management cluster can be installed by following the official guide, as instructed [here](#cluster-api).
 In addition to this, the Arlon CLI also ships with an `install` command to facilitate, the installation of supported infrastructure providers by mimicking the behaviour of `clusterctl` CLI used in the official setup instructions.
 The details